pmelsted/bifrost/README.md

 ### Use cases

 The following use cases describe some simple and common usage of the Bifrost CLI.
-However, many options are provided by the CLI to perform more specific actions (graph cleaning, approximate querying, etc.).
+However, many more options are provided by the CLI to perform more specific operations (graph cleaning, approximate querying, etc.).

 - **Build**